reddio-mickey/doc/docs/guide/node/starknet.md

 To gain entry to Reddio's Node, the first step is to create your very own Reddio account.
 It's a straightforward process—just visit our [dashboard](https://dashboard.reddio.com/)  to sign up.

 As an added bonus, for a limited time, you can enjoy unrestricted access to Reddio's Node entirely free of charge.
-And if you register your account before January 31, 2024, we have a special gift in store for you.

 ## Connecting to Reddio's Dedicated Starknet Node